isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 a pedagogical exercise.
 Incidentally, the standard library didn't just make up this name; `∨` is the mathematical symbol used for joins in a semilattice, and `OR` is exactly that join on the boolean semilattice.
-Don't worry if you don't yet know what this means, as we'll look investigate semilattices in
+Don't worry if you don't yet know what this means; the purpose of this book is to get you familiar with many mathematical concepts.
-@sec:semilattices.

 We can start our implementation for `def:_∨⅋⅋_` by writing out a function signature, and then giving a hole on the next line, as in: